bookofproofs/bookofproofs.github.io/_sources/history/20th-century/uhlenbeck.md

 **George Uhlenbeck** was an Indonesian born American theoretical physicist who worked in quantum mechanics and introduced the idea of electron spin.

 ### Mathematical Profile (Excerpt):
-* His father, Eugenius Marius Uhlenbeck was born in Java in what was then called the Dutch East Indies but is now Indonesia.
-* In 1893 Eugenius Uhlenbeck, who served in the Dutch East Indian Army, married Anne Marie Beeger who was the daughter of a Dutch major general.
-* Of the surviving children George was the second child, with an older sister Annie and two younger brothers Willem Jan and Eugenius Marius.
-* When George was six years old the family moved permanently to Holland, setting up home in The Hague.
 * There George attended elementary school followed by high school, or the higher burger school as it was then called.
 * Although Uhlenbeck performed extremely well in his final school examinations in July 1918, he was not allowed to enter a university since his studies had not included Greek and Latin.
 * Uhlenbeck was doubly glad to be able to make the move, firstly because he had always wanted to study physics and mathematics at university, but also because he felt he did not have the dexterity to undertake a practical subject.